-Long-term investment activities realized \$6 million in investment returns and \$98 million in unrealized depreciation.
-Investment income decreased \$54 million from FY15 and net depreciation decreased \$88 million from FY15.

-Other non-operating activities

-Other non-operating activities (changes in liabilities due under life-income agreements, pension plan changes other than periodic benefit costs, and loss on disposal of plant assets) resulted in a \$43 million loss in net assets, or a decrease of \$26 million from FY15.
+Non-operating activities increased net assets by \$144 million, a \$344 million increase over FY16.
+Most of the increase is due to positive financial market activity.
+Longterm investment activities (investment income and net appreciation) resulted in a \$190 million increase in net assets.
+Other non-operating activities (investment returns distributed for operations, changes in liabilities due under life-income agreements, pension plan changes other than periodic benefit costs, and loss on disposal of plant assets) resulted in a \$46 million decrease in net assets.